We're making some changes. Please excuse anything that may not look right. If you experience a problem, please get in touch

 Aboriginal languages are highly diverse, with hundreds of distinct groups across Australia.
 The specific language group associated with the Mooka Creek area is not always clearly identified in discussions about Mookaite.

-The mookaite deposit is on private land at Mooka Creek, within Mooka Station, on the western side of the remote Kennedy Range National Park.
-This variety of jasper has not been found anywhere else in the world.
+The Mookaite deposit is on private land at Mooka Creek, within Mooka Station, on the western side of the remote Kennedy Range National Park.
+This type of stone has not been found anywhere else in the world.

 Although often pronounced 'mookite', the correct pronunciation is 'mooka~ite' because the stone was named after Mooka Creek.